bphilipbar/math578/README.md

 # math578
-general code for numerical pdes
+Code for HW1 part 4